avinashyadav5/C-programming-codes/README.md

 # C-programming-codes
-Basic code of C language.
+An introductory program written in the C programming language.
 <br>
 Author -> Avinash Yadav